Arlington House, The Robert E. Lee Memorial: Post-Civil War

 In 1920, the Virginia General Assembly changed the name of Alexandria County to Arlington County to end ongoing confusion between Alexandria County and the independent city of Alexandria.
 The name Arlington was chosen to reflect the presence of the Arlington House.

 On March 4, 1925, the 68th United States Congress enacted Public Resolution 74, which authorized the restoration of the Lee Mansion in the Arlington National Cemetery, Virginia.
 The War Department then began to restore Arlington House, and the Department of the Army continues to manage over half of the original plantation's 1100 acre, as Arlington National Cemetery.
 However, for several years after Congress enacted the authorizing legislation, the War Department, which was responsible for managing the house and grounds, largely ignored the legislation.
 Contradicting the authorizing legislation, the department, largely at the insistence of Charles Moore, the director of the United States Commission of Fine Arts, furnished and interpreted the Mansion to “the first half of the republic.”
 This decision was based, in part, on the popularity of the Colonial Revival movement which was still popular in 1925.
 The Mansion was restored to the period of George Washington Parke Custis, and no furniture manufactured after 1830 was accepted.
 This approach negated Lee's role and presence at Arlington.

 In 1955, the 84th United States Congress enacted Public Law 84–107, a joint resolution that designated the manor as the "Custis-Lee Mansion" as a permanent memorial to Robert E. Lee.
 The resolution directed the United States Secretary of the Interior to erect on the premises a memorial plaque and to correct governmental records to bring them into compliance with the designation, "thus ensuring that the correct interpretation of its history would be applied".
 Gradually the house was furnished and interpreted to the period of Robert E. Lee as specified in the original legislation.
 The National Park Service received jurisdiction over the building and some 28 acre of adjacent gardens (distinguished from the cemetery) beginning June 10, 1933.
 In 1972, the 92nd United States Congress enacted Public Law 92-333, an Act that amended Public Law 84–107 to designate the manor as "Arlington House, The Robert E. Lee Memorial".

-In 2017, Members of Congress began writing bills to correct that error and restore the title to Arlington House.
-Mr. Robert E. Lee never owned Arlington.
-The owner, his wife is the one who would pay the property taxes.
-That was his wife's job because she was the owner between her father and her eldest son.
-He lived there with his wife's parents throughout his Army career.
+In 2020, members of Congress began to introduce bills to change the name again, to "The Arlington House National Historic Site".
+By 2022 they won the support of a variety of descendants of former residents, including the Lees.